 - You can use potatoes instead of cauliflower for a heartier soup, or add in anything else you like.
 (My husband particularly liked the dried cranberries in it from the addition of our stuffing!)

 - I used canned coconut milk in this recipe, but you can use only the coconut cream (the thick part of the coconut milk in a can) or boxed coconut milk from the refrigerated section, if you’d like.
-Or skip it for more of a broth based soup.
+Or skip it, and use a little more water, for a broth based soup.

 Reader Feedback: How do YOU use leftover turkey?
 Feel free to share more recipes in the comments below!